-Low paying industries are disproportionately fueling job growth today, with more and more adults spending their careers in these positions.
+Low-paying industries are disproportionately fueling job growth today, with more and more adults spending their careers in these positions.
+Low wages paid by large, profitable employers also present a significant cost to the state and public by forcing workers to rely on public assistance in order to afford basic necessities.
 Raising the wage floor, which has badly eroded over the decades even as corporate profits have skyrocketed, is urgently needed to ensure that local economies can rely on workers' spending power to recover and that the growing numbers of workers relying on low wages to make ends meet can contribute fully to this recovery.